-E-mail us or call us at (248) 494-4486 to schedule a free consultation with a whistleblower claims attorney.
+Email or call us at 248-494-4486 to schedule a consultation with a whistleblower claims attorney.

-At Hertz Schram, our lawyers are available to represent employees and employers in Detroit, the surrounding parts of Southeast Michigan and throughout the United States.
-For more than 25 years, we have provided strong employment law representation.
+At Hertz Schram, our lawyers are available to represent employees and employers in Detroit and the surrounding parts of southeast Michigan and throughout the United States.
+For more than three decades, we have provided strong employment law representation.

-The Federal False Claims Act and The Whistleblower's Protection Act in Michigan allows people to bring lawsuits against individuals and companies whom they believe committed fraud against the government's coffers.
+The federal False Claims Act and the Whistleblowers' Protection Act in Michigan allow people to bring lawsuits against individuals and companies that they believe committed fraud against the government.
 These cases are also referred to as whistleblower claims.
 Often, the person bringing the claim is an employee of the company that the whistleblower claim is against.
 The qui tam provision of the False Claims Act allows this individual to collect a percentage of the recovery if there is a successful outcome.

 These cases typically revolve around government contracts and allegations of fraud or misspending.
 Often, they relate to: